mattcone/markdown-guide-book/manuscript/chapter3.md

 ### Line Break Best Practices

 You can use two or more spaces (commonly referred to as "trailing whitespace") for line breaks in nearly every Markdown application, but it's controversial.
 It's hard to see trailing whitespace in an editor, and many people accidentally or intentionally put two spaces after every sentence.
 For this reason, you may want to use something other than trailing whitespace for line breaks.
-Fortunately, there is another option supported by nearly every Markdown application: the `<br>` HTML tag.
+If your Markdown application [supports HTML](#html), you can use the `<br>` HTML tag.

 For compatibility, use trailing white space or the `<br>` HTML tag at the end of the line.